GitLeeRepo/MyCustomOS/CreateOsNotes.md

 # Examples

 Based on code from [Create Your Own Operating System](https://www.amazon.com/gp/product/B01KU8N6FC/ref=oh_aui_d_detailpage_o00_?ie=UTF8&psc=1) by Lucus Darnell.
-I added my own comments and modified it slightly to add nulls on the end, inorder to fill it with nulls to pad the end of the 1.44M diskette image.
-I needed to do this because I renamed the bootloader.img file to bootloader.vfd that is needed for a floppy disk image on Hyper-V in Windows 10 Professioal.
+I added my own comments and modified it slightly to add nulls on the end, in order to fill it with nulls to pad the end of the 1.44M diskette image.
+I needed to do this because I renamed the bootloader.img file to bootloader.vfd that is needed for a floppy disk image on Hyper-V in Windows 10 Professional.
 Without doing that I got an error saying it was an invalid virtual floppy disk.

 Once solving the floppy disk issue, the image booted without issue as a Hyper-V virtual machine.
 This is only the boot loader code, which runs in 16-bit Real Mode, displaying a message using .
 It does not load the 32-bit kernel in protected mode.